Gene-Weaver/VoucherVisionGO-client/README.md

 * `--verbose`: Print all output to console.
 Turns off when processing bulk images, only available for single image calls.
 * `--save-to-csv`: Save all results to a CSV file in the output directory.
 * `--max-workers`: Maximum number of parallel workers.
 If you are processing 100s/1,000s of images increase this to 8, 16, or 32.
 Otherwise just skip this and let it use default values. (default: 4, max: 32)
+* `--ocr-only`: Run only the OCR portion of VoucherVision.
+This will return the same final JSON packet, but with an empty "formatted_json" field.

 ## View Available Prompts